Black Friday - All you need to know to grab a great sale bargain

 When is Black Friday?

-In 2016 it will fall on Friday 25th November and usually falls anywhere between the 23rd and 29th November.
+In 2022 it will fall on Friday 25th November and usually falls anywhere between the 23rd and 29th November.
 Although it's not a recognised national holiday in the USA a lot of Americans take the day off work apart from those working in the retail industry.
+Black Friday is also spreading to many other countries around the world.

 Dates for your diary...